narcissist104/Sawfish/README.md

 ## Known bugs

-1. Seeder does not execute.
-Making new requests has a bug.
-2. Logging in is done with a username instead of an email;
+1. Logging in is done with a username instead of an email;
 Format username: @{first_name}{last_name}

 ## Sources